Mark A. Tatum

 Through his leadership skills and extensive industry relationships, Tatum has been influential in guiding and growing the league’s business for more than two decades.

-Since becoming Deputy Commissioner and COO, he has been instrumental in many historic initiatives including the first NBA game in Africa, the launch of seven NBA Academies around the world for youth and elite development, and the debut of the Jr. NBA Global Championship, a first-of-its-kind global youth basketball tournament.
+Since becoming Deputy Commissioner and COO, he has been instrumental in many historic initiatives including the first NBA game in Africa, the launch of six NBA Academies around the world for top prospects from outside the U.S., and the debut of the Jr. NBA Global Championship, a first-of-its-kind global youth basketball tournament.